mchenggit/kabanero-event/architecture/README.md

 ```

-There multiple proposals to define how the strategy is triggered from repository events.
-(See discussions later).
-For this example, we will define a trigger file and store it in the source repository.
+Triggers and variable substitutions and resources are used to define when and which strategy to apply.
+For our example, the trigger looks like:

 ```
 - event: Push
   allowedBranches: master
-  resourceDirectory: strategies/pushMaster/0.1
+  resourceDirectory: strategies/pushMaster
 - event: Push
   allowedBranches: *
   disAllowedBranches: master
-  resourcesDirectory: strategies/pushNonMaster/0.2
+  resourceDirectory: strategies/pushNonMaster
-- event: PullRquest
+- event: PullRequest
   allowedBranches: master
-  resourcesDirectory: strategies/pullRequestMaster/0.1
+  resourcesDirectory: strategies/pullRequestMaster
+- variables:
+  - hello-world.stack: "kabanero/node-js:0.2"
 ```

 Each of the `resoucreDirectory` contains the resources to be applied to implement the strategy, with appropriate variable substitution.
-For example, the directory strategies/pushMaster/0.1 may contain a StrategyRun resource used to initiate a run of a strategy:
+For example, the directory strategies/pushMaster may contain a StrategyRun resource used to initiate a run of a strategy:
 ```
 apiVersion: kabanero.io/v1alpha1
 kind: StrategyRun
 metadata:
-  name: my-app-strategy-${kabanero.context.ID}
+  name: myapp-two-stage-${kabanero.context.ID}
   namespace: mayapp-strategy
 spec:
-  strategy: two_stage
+  strategy: two-stage
   variables:
-    - stack: "kabanero/node-js:0.2"
+    - stack: "${hello-world.stack}"
     - name: source
       url: ${kabanero.repository.url}
       revision: ${kabanero.repository.branch}